 This can lead to a dangerous situation on the road.
 Driving while tired can be just as hazardous as driving under the influence of drugs or alcohol.
 Fatigue can reduce a person’s reaction time, affect their hand-eye coordination, and impair their judgement.
 And when commercial vehicles are traveling at high speeds, the risk of serious injuries is even greater.

 Pursuing a trucking company for wrongdoing is a complex undertaking.
 A company is bound to have more legal and financial resources than an individual, which might negatively impact your chance of preparing a successful case.
-Our attorneys at Martinez, Hart, Thompson & Sanchez, P.C. take pride in defending our clients when they’re injured by misconduct.
+Our attorneys at Martinez, Hart, Sanchez & Romero, P.C. take pride in defending our clients when they’re injured by misconduct.
 We’re also passionate about holding companies and corporations responsible for wrongdoing to prevent others from facing the same experience.